Architect Computer - Workstation, Laptop Or Virtual Desktop?

 3. Your planned use of 3D architecture software

 A recent new trend is that virtual computers can run the graphics-intensive software that architects typically use.
 A virtual computer gives an architect access to a best-in-class virtual machine which runs on the cloud.
 Just like Google Docs, a virtual computer requires you to connect over the internet to use your preferred architecture software.
-The advantage is that you can buy very affordable laptops or desktops (or a Macbook laptop or iMac workstation ) and then rent a relatively low cost (starting from $16/mo) but high specs (32 GB of CPU RAM, powered with nvidia GPU’s up to 8 GB RAM) remote desktop online.
+The advantage is that you can buy very affordable laptops or desktops (or a Macbook laptop or iMac workstation ) and then rent a relatively low cost and high specs (32 GB of CPU RAM, powered with nvidia GPU’s up to 8 GB RAM) virtual desktop online.

 There are other advantages of virtual machines: you can work with them on practically any device (Windows, MacOS, and mobile devices if you must), and from anywhere.